 YouTube LInk- https://youtu.be/WPwTPhFMm3k

 Well, I think Jab We Met was among the best romantic movies of the last decade.
 But like the tradition is, in India, there is no romance without song and music.
-All the other songs of this movie were great, no doubt, but this one, I think, was fitted somehow in the script.
-Because all the other songs were written by Irshad Kamil and the music was given by Pritam, but this was the only song that got special treatment.
-And this song did deserve that.
+All the other songs of this movie were great, no doubt, but this one, I believe, was fitted somehow in the script.
+Because all the other songs were written by Irshad Kamil and the music was given by Pritam, but this one was the only song that got special treatment.
+And it did deserve that.
 Ustad Rashid Khan is an Indian classical vocalist about whom Pt.
 Bhimsen Joshi once remarked that he is the assurance for the future of Indian vocal music, and after listening this song or another song ‘Poore se Zara Kam Hai’ in Mausam (2011), you would have to agree with Joshiji.

 6- Kun Faya